jamesleesaunders/d3-x3d/README.md

 ```

 #### Multi Series Data
-Used for charts such as the multi series scatter plot, the data structure is simply an array the single series objects described above.
+Used for charts such as the multi series scatter plot, the data structure is simply an array of single series data objects.

 ```javascript
 var myData = [